 During the early stages of development, the OEL of a compound may not have been accurately established.
 David O’Connell, Director of Scientific Affairs at PCI Pharma Services, says that in these cases it is important to err on the side of caution and treat them as if they were potent.
 In addition, it is important to gather as much information relating to the mode of action/therapeutic area as possible, as this can assist with the risk assessment.
 As a product moves through the development and manufacturing cycle and more data becomes available, the OEL should be reassessed and as a result may change; OEL assessment should be a

-“One example would be a product where the initial OEL assessment was around 7 μg/m3, but by the time it came to commercialization, the OEL was raised to 30 μg/m3 because of all the data that had been generated,” he adds.
+“One example would be a product where the initial OEL assessment was around 7 μg/m3, but by the time it came to commercialization, the OEL was raised to 30 μg/m3 because of all the data that had been generated,

 O’Connell explains that at PCI, a contract development and manufacturing organization (CDMO) that works closely with pharma and biotech companies, a full risk assessment is carried out for each compound that arrives at their facilities, including assessments performed internally and by third-party industrial hygienists to determine the OEL.